stdlib-js/stdlib/README.md

 ### Namespaces

 stdlib is comprised of various top-level namespaces (i.e., collections of related functionality united by common themes).
-For example, to install all time functionality found in the top-level `time` namespace,
+For example, to install all time functionality found in the top-level `string` namespace,

 <!-- run-disable -->